 Other caravanners were emerging from their tents as Zimzod said, over the general channel, "OK my little chickadees, the storm is gone.
 You can come out of your hutches."
 Zach unslung his gauss rifle and did a function check.
 Advancing on the position of the contacts, they found nothing but sand, no matter the level of sensors.
 With no trace of the unknowns, Zimzod brushed away the surface sand and even dug in with a toe.
 But he still found no trace of them.
 Leaving his tent, Aiden led with his gauss rifle, Rol with his snub pistol and Ms. Vik with her shock cane, her 9mm at her side.
 Once out of his pavilion, Aiden called Zimzod, asking for instructions?
 Zimzod told him to scan the perimeter with Rol and see what they could find?

 Mikah asked what Zimzod was looking for and he said, in a very annoyed voice, "There were three people here.
 And now there are not."
 She asked for more details and Zimzod told her he had them on his sensors.
 And then, they disappeared.
 Mikah reminded him they were told the nomads could do that and Zimzod said, "I guess."
-Still, his tone said he wasn't really willing to accet that answer.
-Once that was decided, Mikah went back to report to the Countess and Zach shouldered his gauss rifle and drew his snub pistol, loading tranq rounds.
+Still, his tone said he wasn't really willing to accept that answer.
+With that decided, Mikah went back to report to the Countess and Zach shouldered his gauss rifle and drew his snub pistol, loading tranq rounds.
 When Ms. Vik asked "what's up", Zimzod said "We almost had a diplomatic opportunity."
 Inger saw it less as less of a chance to talk as having nomads with guns charge the encampment.

 After agreeing with that, Zimzod told Inger to meet Mikah at the Countess' pavilion.
 As she made her way to the Countess' pavilion, Mikah saw Trryghera stand and give her the high sign that all was OK there.
 While things unfolded in the camp, Zimzod discussed what he saw with Zach on comms.
 Zach suggested they could have dug in.
 When she heard this, Mikah joked, "Start digging.
 Zimzod, give him a shovel."
 Soon, they realized they were at was the start of a search, so Zimzod started a spiral search outward for any trace of the contacts while Zach tried to kick a trench in the sand.